King Abdullah Sports City Stadium: Facilities

 Outside the main stadium, the city has three separate football fields and four small indoor arenas also used for football.
-It also has six tennis courts, and a large indoor arena for sports and other purposes.
-The city also has a main mosque, and six separate smaller mosques.
-The city is also equipped with a comprehensive media center, in which spacious rooms are used to broadcast press conferences for players, coaches, and football personalities.
+It also has six tennis courts and a large indoor arena for sports and other purposes.
+The city has a main mosque and six separate smaller mosques.
+The city is further equipped with a comprehensive media center, in which spacious rooms are used for press conferences for players, coaches, and football personalities.